 For Chinese teas, the temperature is not as important as it is for Japanese teas.
 As long as it is a bit below boiling, it should be fine.
 If you would like to be more accurate in judging the water temperature, you can simply use a thermometer.

-If you need a more portable kettle, I’ve compiled a list of small electric tea kettles here.
+If you need a more portable kettle, I’ve compiled this list of small electric tea kettles.

 In the West, many people will brew Gunpowder tea in a teapot, while many Chinese will brew it in a plain 8oz glass.
 In tea shops, however, you will usually be served Gunpowder Tea in a traditional lidded cup called a gaiwan.